Day 1: Arrive Ilkley

 Getting to/from Ilkley

-The closest airpost is Leeds/Bradford and there are frequent bus links to Ilkley.
+The closest airport is Leeds Bradford and there are frequent bus links to Ilkley.
+Travel time from Leeds Bradford Airport via Leeds is approx. 1 hour.

-Ilkley is well serviced via Leeds which connects with most major towns, trains leave every hour from Leeds.
+Ilkley is well serviced via Leeds (approx. 30 minutes) which connects with most major towns, trains leave every hour from Leeds.
 For more information check out the National Rail Enquiries web page.

 Getting to/from Bowness-on-Windermere